 How should landlords notify tenants about getting renters insurance?

-When a tenant applies for a rental property, the landlord should disclose whether or not they require renters insurance.
+Landlords should disclose whether or not they require renters insurance as part of a New York rental application.
 If tenants are not informed when they apply, landlords should tell them before signing a lease.
 For current tenants, the landlord should communicate in writing any new requirements for renters insurance in advance of the tenant’s lease renewal.
 This allows the tenant time to find insurance coverage for their belongings.

 Landlords in New York can make the rental insurance process easy for tenants with RentSpree.
 The RentSpree platform makes it possible to offer renters insurance to tenants and close the loop by verifying insurance for landlords.